CederGroupHub/smol/CONTRIBUTING.md

         -   New tests should be put in the `/tests/` directory, and follow standard Python `unittest` naming.
+    -   You should also check your code conforms with standard python style by installing `flake8` (use pip).
+Then from the top level directory,

+                flake8 smol

     -   You are also encouraged to start a pull request before you're fully done with your work when you want others to see what you are doing and possibly get feedback or comments.
 If you open a pull request that is a work in